JoshCodeAligator/STTD-Take-Home/README.md

 - SQLite is used for simplicity and ease of setup; suitable for demonstration and small-scale usage but may not scale for large production environments.
 - AI classification relies on OpenAI API calls, which introduces latency and potential cost considerations.
 - Real-time updates are implemented using polling or Laravel broadcasting depending on environment constraints.
-- Styling prioritizes clarity and functionality over visual polish, using BEM conventions for maintainability.
+- Styling uses BEM conventions and focuses on clarity and maintainability rather than polish.
 - The frontend leverages Vue 3 Options API for readability and ease of onboarding.
 - Designed primarily for local development and demonstration rather than full production deployment.

 ---

-## What I’d Do With More Time
+## Possible Next Steps

-- Implement WebSocket-based real-time updates for ticket status and dashboard metrics to improve responsiveness.
+- Add WebSocket-based updates for ticket status and dashboard metrics to improve responsiveness.
 - Add user authentication and role-based access control to secure ticket management and dashboard views.
 - Enhance AI classification with custom training or feedback loops to improve accuracy over time.
 - Improve UI/UX design with more polished styling, animations, and accessibility features.